apache/druid/docs/content/operations/management-uis.md

 The Druid Console contains all of the functionality provided by the older consoles described below, which are still available if needed.
 The legacy consoles may be replaced by the Druid Console in the future.

+For more information on the features of the Druid Console have a look at the [Druid Console overview](./druid-console.html)

 ## Legacy Consoles

 These older consoles provide a subset of the functionality of the Druid Console.
 We recommend using the Druid Console if possible.